RafalKucharskiPK/rafalkucharskiPK.github.io/_pages/jobs.md

 ---

-We are looking for prospective candidates to develop our research into the two following directions:
+We are looking for prospective candidates to develop research into the following directions:

 ### PostDoc

 You will work with recent disruptive changes of urban mobility, focusing on two-sided mobility platforms.
-You will apply and develop our in-house algorithms ([ExMAS](https://github.com/RafalKucharskiPK/ExMAS) and [MaaSSim](https://github.com/RafalKucharskiPK/MaaSSim) and cutting edge external sofwares (e.g. [FLOW](https://flow-project.github.io/).
-You will work in the small core team of PI, you and two PhDs and thus will receive direct and supportive supervision.
-Your benchmark perofrmance will be two first-authored Q1 papers in a year.
+You will apply and develop our in-house algorithms ([ExMAS](https://github.com/RafalKucharskiPK/ExMAS) and [MaaSSim](https://github.com/RafalKucharskiPK/MaaSSim)) and cutting edge external sofwares (e.g. [FLOW](https://flow-project.github.io/)).

+* You will work in the small core team of PI, yourself and two PhDs and thus will receive direct and supportive supervision.
+* Your benchmark perofrmance will be directed towards boosting your CV (to secure long-term emplyability).
+We expect you to submit two first-authored Q1 papers in a year.
 The team has ambition to publish in high-impact transportation journals (TR:B, TR:C), ML conferences (ICML, KDD, NeurIPS) and inter-disciplinary journals (PLOS One, Scientific Reports, etc.).
-You will work within a strong machine-learning lab [GMUM](www.gmum.net) of 20+ reserarchers with great hands-on experience in Deep Learning, NLP, RL, etc. You will be part of interdisciplinary DigiWorld group addressing challenges of digitalization (from social, theoretical and technological perspectives).
-You will be part of core ecosystem of transportation engineering (TU Delft, DTU, etc.).
-You will receive support in personal grants writing.
-You will have no teaching obligations.
+* You will work within a strong machine-learning lab [GMUM](www.gmum.net) of 20+ reserarchers with great hands-on experience in Deep Learning, NLP, RL, etc.
+* You will be part of interdisciplinary DigiWorld group addressing challenges of digitalization (from social, theoretical and technological perspectives).
+* You will join core ecosystem of transportation engineering (TU Delft, DTU, etc.).
+* You will receive support in personal grants writing.
+* You will have no teaching obligations.
+* You will have stable 24 months funding (ca. double the mean salary in Poland) sufficient to support you and family in Krakow.

 Possible research areas:
-* shareability graph of ride-pooling (network science analysis)
+* shareability graphs of ride-pooling (network science analysis)
 * behavioural aspects of ride-pooling (discrete choice analysis)
 * reinforcement learning in two-sided mobility markets (agents adaptations)
-* etc.
+* control stategies for virus spreading in multi-layered complex networks
+* or similar - to be brainstormed with PI.

 We offer a 2-year position (extensible to 3-years) with a competitive salary (6000 PLN net - which is ca. double the average in Poland).

-Please share your CV and a brief cover letter at rafal.kucharski@uj.edu.pl
+Please share your CV and a brief cover letter at rafal.kucharski@uj.edu.pl - we will contact selected candidates for a brief talk.

 ~~### 1: Contact networks of emerging urban mobility modes - modelling, design and simulation~~